This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 The Verge lets you customize watch faces and select from one of the 11 preexisting ones by long pressing on the home display.
 Swiping upwards from the bottom opens up alarms while swiping in the opposite direction indicates the quick settings panel where you can toggle choices such as sleep mode, plane mode, volume, brightness, settings, and the option restart or shut down the smartwatch.

 These options are presented in two columns, and the screen shows you a 2×two grid at a time.
 Each choice has a slender animation where the icon (or the UI element) shrinks slightly and then comes back into its original size with each tap.
 Moreover, features like Heart Rate possess their own interactive animations to show progress.
-Every tracking-related feature shows you a summary of the data from the past week, which is displayed on the gorgeous display using dedicated colors per option.
-Other than this, the view also supports widgets so that individual features can be accessed directly.
+Every tracking-related feature shows you a summary of the data from the past week, displayed on the gorgeous display using dedicated colors per option.
+Besides this, the view also supports widgets so individual features can be accessed directly.
 The quantity of widgets is limited to two, which is slightly disheartening.

 Plays audio files

 The Amazfit Verge lets you shop and play audio files through the speaker – or a connected Bluetooth headset.
 The speaker, coupled together with all the microphones, can also help call.
 During calling and while enjoying music, an individual can find a dedicated choice to manage the volume.
 You can also command the music playback on your smartphone using the Verge.

 Regarding the fitness features, Amazfit Verge has detailed real-time tracking, including the workout time, steps taken, distance traveled, heart rate, average speed, battery percent, and even the path, recorded with GPS, in case of outdoor runs.
 However, while tracking an action, you cannot tweak or access other options apart from the volume and the brightness.
 Should you wish to use a

 You must connect the Bluetooth headset before beginning the action, as there’s no way to change it in the middle of the session.